ayvasoftware/ayvajs/tutorials/motion-api-syntactic-sugar.md

 They accept the same arguments a move builder accepts.

-Note: __These methods only work when the axes are configured (such as in the default configuration).__
+Note: __These methods only work when the corresponding axes are configured (such as in the default configuration).__

 ### Whew!